WordPress/wporg-two-factor/README.md

 	add_action( 'init', __NAMESPACE__ . '\add_rewrite_rules' );
 	```
 1. Install, build, and activate the `wporg-support` theme.
-1. Install `bbPress` and `Gutenberg`.
+1. Install `two-factor-provider-webauthn`, `bbPress` and `Gutenberg`.
 You might need to clone & build `trunk` branch of `Gutenberg` if we happen to be using any new features.
 1. `git clone` https://github.com/WordPress/two-factor/ into `wp-content/plugins` and follow their setup instructions.
 1. `git clone` this repo into `wp-content/plugins`
 1. `cd wporg-two-factor && composer install`
 1. `yarn && yarn workspaces run build`
 1. Setup environment tools `yarn setup:tools`
 1. Start the environment: `yarn wp-env start`
-1. Activate all four plugins.
+1. Network-activate all of the plugins.
 1. If you want to make JS changes, then `yarn workspaces run start`
 1. Open `wp-admin/options-general.php?page=bbpress` and uncheck `Prefix all forum content with the Forum Root slug (Recommended)`, then save.
 1. Visit https://example.org/users/{username}/edit/account/ to view the custom settings UI.
 If you get a `404` error, visit `wp-admin/options-permalinks.php` and then try again.